 Week 5: Box Tie

-Munenawa (chest rope), gote shibari (tie with hands in the back), ushiro takate kote shibari (tie with hands high in the back), TK (short for Takate Kote), box tie, etc. It has many names and even more variations: the harness with arms in the back.
+Munenawa 胸縄 (chest rope), gote shibari 後手縛り (tie with hands in the back), ushiro takate kote shibari 後ろ高手 小手縛り (tie with hands high in the back), TK (short for Takate Kote), box tie, etc. It has many names and even more variations: the chest harness with hands in the back.

-It’s long history makes it the most classic tie of the Japanese bondage ties.
+It’s long history put it among the most classic ties of the Japanese bondage style.
 The box tie is restrictive without holding the wrists tight, instead it prevents the elbow from moving out, keeping the hands behind the back.

-It is often used as a reference tie because it can contain all the building blocks of the Japanese bondage style.
+It is often used as a reference tie because it most complex variations will contain most of the building blocks of the Japanese bondage style.
 Therefore, when practicing it, you practice everything you need.

 The goal of this week is practice the basic box ties, to experiment with it, decompose its structure and explore different variations.